MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-01-Explore-LLMs.md

 6. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).

 7. Wait for the script to complete - this typically takes around 5 minutes, but in some cases may take longer.
-While you are waiting, review the [Introduction to Delta Lake](https://docs.microsoft.com/azure/databricks/delta/delta-intro) article in the Azure Databricks documentation.

 ## Create a cluster

 Azure Databricks is a distributed processing platform that uses Apache Spark *clusters* to process data in parallel on multiple nodes.
 Each cluster consists of a driver node to coordinate the work, and worker nodes to perform processing tasks.
 In this exercise, you'll create a *single-node* cluster to minimize the compute resources used in the lab environment (in which resources may be constrained).
 In a production environment, you'd typically create a cluster with multiple worker nodes.